CreativeInquiry/ARKit-Educational-Templates/README.md

 A lot of demos use anchors, which are defined by Apple's documentation as "A position and orientation of something of interest in the physical environment."

-These demos exist with the acknowledgement that the ARkit 2 Plugin is deprecated in favor of AR Foundation; however, Arkit 2 has a functional AR Remote tool, and AR Foundation does not have a reliable one yet, so we are using ARkit 2 here for ease of development.
+**These demos exist with the acknowledgement that the ARkit 2 Plugin was recently deprecated in favor of AR Foundation, which integrates ARKit 3 (there is no separate ARkit 3 plugin for Unity)**; however, Arkit 2 has a functional [AR Remote tool](#arkit-remote), and AR Foundation does not have a reliable one yet, so we are using ARkit 2 here for ease of development.
 See these slides for [a more complete analysis](https://docs.google.com/presentation/d/1n9gmlFR2trCwu9m41-IdlOhBGr88aBHQTgWS3Q7y8ZU/edit?usp=sharing).

 ### Requirements
 - Unity v2017.4+